ReactionMechanismGenerator/RMG-Py/documentation/source/reference/arkane/index.rst

 :class:`ThermoJob`              Compute the thermodynamic properties of a species :class:`KineticsJob`            Compute the high pressure-limit rate coefficient for a reaction using transition state theory :class:`PressureDependenceJob`  Compute the phenomenological pressure-dependent rate coefficients :math:`k(T,P)` for a unimolecular reaction network
+:class:`ExplorerJob`            Explore a potential energy surface starting from a source
 =============================== ================================================